Strategies that enhance resilience in parents of children with physical disability

 Barbara's academic supervisor was Jo Kirkwood.

 This thesis is not publicly available.
-The executive summary is available under a Creative Commons Attribution 4.0 International License.
+The Executive Summary is available under a Creative Commons Attribution licence CC BY 4.0 International.